Leopards Courier Tracking Statuses Explained, All Codes

 The typical LCS shipment journey follows this sequence:

-Booked → Dispatched → Arrived at Hub → Out for Delivery → Delivered ✓
+Booked → Dispatched → Arrived at Hub → Assigned to Courier → Out for Delivery → Delivered ✓

 Exception path: Out for Delivery → Exception → Held → (Redelivery OR) Returned to Sender